2015-02-07 14:58:41 • ID: 1217

 The basin was filled by alternating bands of fine, level-bedded gray-green clay and coarser sandy sediments, which Pickering named „Isimila beds'“.

-Five distinct beds of coarser sands were identified in the Isimila beds, separated by layers of finer silty clay sediments - a Palaeolithic Pompeij.
+Five distinct beds of coarser sands were identified in the Isimila beds, separated by layers of finer silty clay sediments - a Palaeolithic Pompeij!

-Early Uranium series, when the method was still in its infancy, dating of bones from Sand 4 have yielded a date of 260 k.a. (+40–70 k.a.) but these dates are only a rough estimate.
-Many scholars feel that Isimila could well be 400 k.a. or even 1 Ma old.
+Early Uranium series, when the method was still in its infancy, dating of bones from Sand 4 have yielded a date of 260 k.a.
+Given the time at which the U/Th was done, the results can only be regarded as a minimum age.

 One of the primary reasons for renewed interest for Isimila is the unique artefact record for a site outside the Rift Valley system present in both primary and secondary contexts consisting of thousands of handaxes - including enigmatic giant handaxes, like the one shown here.

-Despite the international significance of Isimila, the archaeology, chronology, taphonomy and geomorphology of the site remain poorly understood, and therefore in urgent need of re-evaluation.
+Despite the international significance of Isimila, the archaeology, chronology, taphonomy and geomorphology of the site remain poorly understood, and therefore remains in urgent need of re-evaluation.

 The earliest Acheulian in East Africa is dated to ca 1.75 million years ago and is well documented at Kokiselei in Kenya, at FLK West (Olduvai Gorge, Tanzania) and at Konso and Gona in Ethiopia.